ManimCommunity/manim/docs/source/guides/deep_dive.rst

 format records the live preview as well.

-The scene then resolves existing directory templates once into an immutable output plan containing exact scene-specific artifact, section, image-sequence, and cache paths.
-Planning performs no file I/O and creates no directories.
-The resolved format determines the artifact suffix; ``output_file`` supplies only a The scene then resolves existing directory templates once into an immutable *output plan* containing scene-specific output paths for the artifact, sections, image-sequences, and cached files.
+The scene then resolves existing directory templates once into an immutable *output plan* containing scene-specific output paths for the artifact, sections, image-sequences, and cached files.
 If any of these paths contain directories which do not exist, those directories will be created when a file writer needs to use them and not at this point in time.
-File extensions are determined by the resolved session specification and cannot be changed.
+The resolved output format determines the file extension; ``output_file`` supplies a name rather than overriding that format.

 The scene stores the output plan, video encoding settings, cache limits, and sound-asset directory in ``_SceneFileWriterSettings``.
 The :class:`.Manager` uses